Skip to content

 November 11, 1972, Kentucky played their final football game at Stoll Field/McLean Stadium.
 Kentucky beat the Vanderbilt Commodores 14-13.

-Localtonians wish a Happy Birthday to Louisville native Stephen Garrett better known as Static Major, born in 1974.
+Localtonians wish a Happy Birthday to Louisville native Stephen Garrett, better known as Static Major, born in 1974.
 The Grammy-winning rapper, producer, singer, and songwriter wrote Aaliyah’s hit Try Again.
 He died in 2008 on a hospital operating table due to complications relating to a medical procedure.

 Kentucky Trivia: Sixty-six members of the battalion, most of them from Mercer County, served in the Philippines in 1941, 18 days before Pearl Harbor.
 Only 37 survived the war.
-These men faced some of the most brutal fighting Americans ever encountered.
+These men faced some of the most brutal combat Americans ever encountered.

-November 11, 2000, Lexington held their 1st community-sponsored Veterans Day ceremony since 1968 when U.S. Rep Ernie Fletcher spoke to 300 locals at a Methodist Church.
+November 11, 2000, Lexington held its 1st community-sponsored Veterans Day ceremony since 1968 when U.S. Rep Ernie Fletcher spoke to 300 locals at a Methodist Church.
 About 150 gathered at Camp Nelson National Cemetery in Nicholasville, one of many ceremonies held around the state.